fastqe/biomojify/README.md

 # Installing

-You can install biomojify directly from the source code or build and run it from within Docker container.
+You can install biomojify via `pip`, directly from the source code or build and run it from within Docker container.

+## Pip

+`pip install biomojify`

 ## Installing directly from source code